On the coupling of Galilean-invariant field theories to curved spacetime: Coupling to spacetime

 where we denote (anti-)symmetrization with (square) round brackets, \beq A^{(\mu\nu)} = \frac{1}{2}\left(A^{\mu\nu}+A^{\nu\mu}\right)\,, \qquad A^{[\mu\nu]} = \frac{1}{2}\left( A^{\mu\nu}-A^{\nu\mu}\right)\,. \eeq It is easy to check that $\Gamma^{\mu}{}_{\nu\rho}$ transforms as a connection under coordinate reparameterizations.
 It also does not take too much work to derive the identity \beq F_{\mu\nu} = - 2 h_{\rho[\mu}D_{\nu]} v^{\rho}\,, \eeq from which it follows that the \emph{geodesic acceleration} $\dot{v}^{\mu} \equiv v^{\nu}D_{\nu}v^{\mu}$ and \emph{curl} $D^{\mu}v^{\nu}-D^{\nu}v^{\mu}$ of the velocity are given by \beq \dot{v}^{\mu} = -F^{\mu}{}_{\nu}v^{\nu}\,, \qquad D^{\mu}v^{\nu}-D^{\nu}v^{\mu} = F^{\mu\nu}\,, \eeq where we have raised the indices on $F_{\mu\nu}$ and $D_{\mu}$ with $h^{\mu\nu}$, i.e. $D^{\mu}=h^{\mu\nu}D_{\nu}$.
 So the two-form ambiguity in the derivative precisely corresponds to the anti-symmetric part of the derivative of $v^{\mu}$.

 Before going on, we observe that the term with $F_{\mu\nu}$ in~\eqref{E:gamma} amounts to a tensorial redefinition of the connection $\Gamma$.
-As a result, it is a convention to include it in the definition of the covariant derivative.\footnote{In their studies of Newton-Cartan geometry and the quantum Hall effect, Son and collaborators have removed the term involving $F_{\mu\nu}$ from the connection~\cite{Son:2013rqa,Geracie:2014nka}.
-That is, they take the velocity to be both geodesic and curl-free.
-However, this is not the same thing as setting $F_{\mu\nu}=0$.
-They allow for nonzero $F_{\mu\nu}$ and indeed $F_{\mu\nu}$ appears in various tensors which they construct.
-In contrast, a Newton-Cartan structure where $F_{\mu\nu}$ never appears (i.e. the geometric data is only $(n_{\mu},h^{\mu\nu},v^{\mu})$) is known as a Newton-Cartan-Milne structure~\cite{2009JPhA...42T5206D}.}
+As a result, it is a convention to include it in the definition of the covariant derivative.

 As a byproduct of defining the velocity vector and so $h_{\mu\nu}$, we obtain a local expression for the volume form on $\M$.
 First, we define the rank $d$ tensor and its determinant \beq \gamma_{\mu\nu}\equiv n_{\mu}n_{\nu}+h_{\mu\nu}\,, \qquad \gamma = \text{det}(\gamma_{\mu\nu})\,. \eeq Then the volume form is \beq \text{vol}(\M) = \frac{1}{d!}\varepsilon_{\mu_1\hdots\mu_d}dx^{\mu_1}\wedge \hdots \wedge dx^{\mu_d}\,, \qquad \varepsilon_{\mu_1\hdots \mu_d}=\sqrt{\gamma}\, \epsilon_{\mu_1\hdots \mu_d}\,, \eeq where $\epsilon_{\mu_1\hdots\mu_d}$ is the fully antisymmetric tensor density with $\epsilon_{01\hdots d-1} = +1$.
 In simpler terms, the volume form is just $d^dx \sqrt{\gamma}$.